AliAlhadiAk/Ecommerce.Net/README.md

 ### Key Features:
 - Authentication and Authorization with JWT
--Caching for increasing performance
+- Caching for increasing performance
--role and poicy based authorization
+- role and poicy based authorization
--unit testin with xunit
+- unit testin with xunit